V433 Aurigae

 V433 Aurigae is a variable star in the constellation Auriga.
 It is a slowly pulsating B star (SPB) that ranges from apparent magnitude 6.02 to 6.06 over 4.6 days.
+It is faintly visible to the naked eye under very good observing conditions.
 Using a Hipparcos-derived distance of about 324 pc, it shines with a luminosity approximately 322 times that of the Sun and has a surface temperature of 7400 K. However, measurements by Gaia indicate a much higher distance of 3200 ly.

+V433 Aurigae was discovered to be a variable star when the Hipparcos data was analyzed.
+It was given its variable star designation in 1999.